 This nutrient-carbon exchange is made possible by mycorrhizal fungi and tree mutualism.
-Two groups of mycorrhizal fungi associations are typically formed in forest trees: arbuscular mycorrhizal fungi (AMF) or ectomycorrhizal fungi (EMF).
-With collaborators, we found that the EMF-associated trees migrate slower than the AMF-associated trees, in both contemporary and paleo forests (Lankau et al. 2015).
-We are examining continental-scale biogeochemical signatures of carbon and nitrogen in soils among mycorrhizal guilds.
-The mycorrhizal guild could be an emerging functional trait that determines the resistance of forests to the changing environment.
+Two groups of mycorrhizal fungi associations are typically formed in forest trees: arbuscular mycorrhizal (AM) fungi or ectomycorrhizal (ECM) fungi.
+With collaborators, we find that the EMF-associated trees migrate slower than the AMF-associated trees, in both contemporary and paleo forests (Lankau et al. 2015).
+We further examine the continental-scale distribution of tree-mycorrhizal associations in relation to soil carbon and nitrogen (Zhu et al. 2018).
+Our results suggest that AM and ECM trees have differential success along nitrogen fertility gradients that could lead to a self-reinforcing positive plant-soil feedback.
+Overall, the mycorrhizal guild could be an emerging functional trait that determines the resistance of forests to the changing environment.